Talismar/selenium-django-nextjs/README.md

 - Always use your machine's IP address for `FRONTEND_URL` and `NEXT_PUBLIC_API_URL` when running Selenium tests remotely.
 - The backend tests use Selenium to interact with the frontend, so both must be running and accessible.
+- You can visually monitor Selenium test execution at [http://localhost:7900/?autoconnect=1&resize=scale&password=secret](http://localhost:7900/?autoconnect=1&resize=scale&password=secret) when using the provided Docker setup.